Jagannath: Buddhist origins

-According to Starza, these manifestation of the Jagannath cult, such as the supposed tooth relic of Buddha, the Ratha-Yatra, the absence of caste rules in the temple and the identification of Jagannath with Buddha avatar are not sufficient to establish a Buddhist origin of the worship of Jagannath.
+According to Starza, these manifestations of the Jagannath cult, such as the supposed tooth relic of Buddha, the Ratha-Yatra, the absence of caste rules in the temple, and the identification of Jagannath with the Buddha, are not sufficient to establish a Buddhist origin of the worship of Jagannath.

 Indrabhuti, the ancient Buddhist king of Oddiyana, describes Jagannath as a Buddhist deity in Jñānasiddhi.
 This is the oldest known direct mention of the deity.